shahkashani/stills/README.md

 - `videos/` - where the source material will live.
 Can basically be any video format.
 - `stills/` - where all the stills will end up
-- `gifs` - where all the gifs will end up
+- `gifs/` - where all the gifs will end up

 ## Posting or uploading?